bnfone/affilify-bot/README.md

 **Asia**: 🇮🇳 India • 🇯🇵 Japan • 🇸🇬 Singapore • 🇨🇳 China
 **Oceania**: 🇦🇺 Australia

+**DM & Group Chat Usage:**
+- Works seamlessly in **Direct Messages** and **Group Chats** with friends
-**DM Usage:** When used in Direct Messages, the bot automatically uses your configured default tracking tags and signature, ensuring you get compensated for unconfigured usage.
+- Automatically uses your configured default tracking tags and signature
+- Ensures you get compensated for all usage, even outside servers
+- **Installation required**: Users must install the bot as a "User App" for DM access

+### 📊 Enhanced Statistics

+The `/stats` command now displays a beautiful, rich embed featuring:

+- 🌐 **Global Total**: Total links generated across all servers
+- 🏠 **Server Stats**: Links generated in your current server
+- 📈 **Top Regions**: Breakdown of most popular Amazon marketplaces
+- 🎨 **Professional Design**: Clean embed with Discord-friendly styling
+- 💰 **Encouraging Footer**: Motivational message for users

+Perfect for server admins to track affiliate link performance and see which Amazon regions are most popular with their community!

 ---